 He is a Director of IPDC Finance Limited as well as the Chairman of the Executive Committee.
-He also sits on the board of Guardian Life Insurance Company and Apex Investments Limited.
+He also sits on the board of Guardian Life Insurance Company.

 Sameer Ahmad currently is the Chairman and the Chief Executive of RSA Capital (DIFC), a DIFC company duly regulated by DFSA to operate similar activities as RSA Capital Bangladesh.
 Using the DIFC office RSA is expanding its footprint in the MENA and other regions.